LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-building.png" alt="A screenshot of a map, displayed at an angle showing the building in 3D as a cube"/> <figcaption>The map showing Devonport library building</figcaption> </figure>

 The data only really has a simple height and building footprint.
 So it is not that great a representation of the building.
-In Devonport's case the building is roughly the same height as surrounding buildings but it has a
+In Devonport's case the building is roughly the same height as surrounding buildings but it has a .
+Some more information about the building is available in this blog post](https://someolddevonchurches.wordpress.com/2016/09/30/st-aubyns-church-Devonport/).

 ### Travel time and population